 The vacant resident posts associated with these houses have been “frozen”, with peripatetic staff to take over.

 Although the River Thames Society recognises that the Agency faces serious financial challenges due to a reduction in Government grant-in-aid, it considers that the employment of resident lock-keepers remains of crucial importance to the safety and well-being of the river.

 The Society again urged the Agency to shelve the rental proposal and re-examine the placing of staff based on that fundamental principal –a resident lock-keeper at every lock.
-A further meeting was held during December and a formal response to concerns raised is currently awaited.

-Paddle and Rymer Weirs: March 2012
+Paddle and Rymer Weirs

-A paddle and rymer weir consists of removable upright bars (or rymers) which are slotted into a horizontal base plate fixed to the river bed.
+March 2012: A paddle and rymer weir consists of removable upright bars (or rymers) which are slotted into a horizontal base plate fixed to the river bed.
 These rest against a fixed upper beam which is notched to hold the rymer, in between which are placed removable timber paddles, stacked vertically depending on the depth of water.
 All are held in place by simple water flow, but are moved in sequence to control the levels.
 This technology has been used on the river since the 17th Century and in association with other structures, such as flash locks and pound locks, they provided greater control of river flows and so enabled navigation of the upper reaches of the Thames.